-The Tweets About BTS & Steve Aoki's "Waste It On Me" Video Praise Its Asian Representation
+Fans Are Celebrating BTS' "Waste It On Me" Video For Its Epic Level Of Asian Representation

 Happy Monday, BTS and Steve Aoki fans!
 You just got a brand new music video to go along with their latest collaboration.
 Based on the tweets about BTS and Steve Aoki's "Waste It On Me" video, however, you all already knew that, so great!
 We're all caught up.
 Aoki and BTS dropped their highly anticipated music video for "Waste It On Me" on Monday, Nov.
 19, after the song came out on Oct.
 25.

 Fans got a teaser of the music video on Nov.
 16 that showed The Hangover and Crazy Rich Asians actor Ken Jeong fawning over Devon Aoki (Steve Aoki's sister), who is romantically tied to 13 Reasons Why's Ross Butler in the video, but they had no idea just how much Asian-American representation the video would include.
 BTS never makes an appearance (aside from Jungkook and RM's angelic voices, obviously), but the video is a treasure regardless.

 The song, which marks BTS' first full song in English, touts a long list of Asian-American celebrities in its cast.
 Ken Jeong, Ross Butler, Devon Aoki, and Steve Aoki are the first stars fans see, then actress Jamie Chung appears.
 Throughout the video, fans get to see Crazy Ex-Girlfriend's Vincent Rodriguez, Westworld's Leonardo Nam (he's actually Argentine-Australian), YouTuber Tiffany Ma, Crazy Rich Asians actor Jimmy O. Yang, and more lip-sync to the new Steve Aoki/BTS bop.

 And fans are in love with its Asian representation.